 - Combine bread crumbs and milk and allow to set for 5-10 minutes

-- Add beef, pork, breadcrumbs (squeeze out all of the milk and discard before adding bread crumbs), ½ cup ketchup, eggs and ½ teaspoon salt to the greens.
+- In a large mixing bowl add the beef, pork, breadcrumbs (squeeze out all of the milk and discard before adding bread crumbs), ½ cup ketchup, eggs and salt to the bowl of cooled collard greens.

 - Mix together thoroughly but gently. *Do not overmix, the meatloaf will get tough.

-- Form meat into a loaf in a large prepared baking dish or sheet.
-Use parchment paper or spray dish with pan spray prior to placing meatloaf in pan.
+- Form the meatloaf mix into a loaf in a large prepared baking dish or sheet pan.
+Use parchment paper or spray the dish with pan spray prior to placing meatloaf in pan.

 - Bake meatloaf for 30 minutes, then remove from oven and brush the top with the remaining ketchup.

 - Continue baking at 400 degrees for 30 minutes.
 Make sure to check your internal temp with a thermometer, it must read at least 165 degrees to be fully cooked.